stephen-mw/Logstash_kibana_auto_install/README.md

 ### Requirements
 There's no special requirements other than Ubuntu 12.04.

+The script does make some wide assumptions about the state of your system.
+It assumes mostly it's a fresh machine without any previous version of elasticsearch, logstash, or java installed (or anything at /etc/logstash).

+If these files or directories exist, please remove them before running the script.
+You can also turn off the "exit on error" flag (```set -e```) at the top of the script to try and resume a broken installation.

 # Testing
 You can test the installation out in Vagrant first before running it.
 There's an included Vagrantfile.
 Simply clone the directory and run:
 ```bash